christian-vorhemus/autcar/docs/5_Customvision.md

 2) When your track is prepared, power up your car and start the `rc_sample.py` file in your _autcar_ folder on your Raspberry Pi.
 Follow the procedure as described [here](3_Autonomous_Driving.md) tutorial to learn more) to create training data.

-3) After you transfered the trainign data from your car to your PC, take a look at the images: We basically have three cases: Images where a stop sign is visible, images where a major road sign is visible and images where no traffic sign is visible
+3) After you transferred the training data from your car to your PC, take a look at the images: We basically have three cases: Images where a stop sign is visible, images where a major road sign is visible and images where no traffic sign is visible

 <p float="left">
   <img src="../images/customvision_2.png" width="150" />